jonnyk17/oss-repo-template/lab4/Report.md

 ## Why is it imporant to have licenses

  Licenses establish permission first to use, study modify and redistribute the software.
-It sets a common standard that's apodbted by all contributers and encourages more contributers.
+It sets a common standard that's adopted by all contributers and encourages more contributers.

  ## Why you shouldn't use software with no explicit licenses